dosterthebernese/tldydx/README.md

 dig +short myip.opendns.com @resolver1.opendns.com.

+on my home ubuntu, had to do this

+dig -4 +short myip.opendns.com @resolver1.opendns.com.

 you will get your pub IP - add it to the GCP postgres cloud sql authorized networks

 sanity check